cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 A detailed security analysis of ML-DSA is beyond the scope of this specification, see {{FIPS-204}} for additional details.

+## Private key compromise

+The seed and the private key expanded from the seed require the same level of protection.
+If an unauthorized party obtains the seed, or the expanded private key, they can forge signatures.
+This undermines the authenticity and integrity guarantees provided by ML-DSA, as attackers could impersonate the legitimate signer or alter signed data without detection.

 ## Size of keys and signatures

 Table 2 of FIPS-204 describes the size of keys and signatures.